rehbergT/dgemm/README.md

             update-alternatives --set liblapack.so.3-x86_64-linux-gnu  /usr/lib/x86_64-linux-gnu/libmkl_rt.so
             ```

         - Setting BLIS as default.
-BLIS does not provide LAPACK -> use LAPACK from OpenBLAS
+BLIS does not provide LAPACK, thus one can use LAPACK from OpenBLAS

             ```
             update-alternatives --set libblas.so-x86_64-linux-gnu      /usr/lib/x86_64-linux-gnu/blis/libblas.so